Harvester Island Wilderness Workshop

 Once you have applied (email firstname.lastname@example.org for an application) and been accepted, a non-refundable deposit of 1/3 of the total cost is required to hold your spot.
 (Once funds are fully paid, tuition is non-refundable, unless the vacant spot is filled.)

 Contact me here: email@example.com

 Not ready for the Alaskan wilderness but still want to grow as a writer?
 Consider these very affordable writing workshops in Palm Springs and on the shores of Lake Michigan!

 Nothing is as exciting as the group workshop, but those dates don't work for everyone.
 It's possible to come on your own, or with a friend/s or spouse for a private retreat, with all the same amenities between June 10 and August 15.

 *A lovely private studio over the ocean, with a full kitchen, internet, bird's eye view of a pair of land otters who lump past every afternoon at about 3 pm, a sea otter who paddles back and forth about every hour, whales visible most of the time, with yourself as the sole resident.

 The Studio, all yours!
 And--all new!
 Modern kitchen, comfortable living/dining room and bedroom.

-*Food and meals provided.
-Fresh seafood, wholesome homemade meals!
+*Food and meals: (You may opt to bring your own food, or for an additional fee, food can be included.)
 You are welcome to eat as few or as many meals with us and our family/crew---or you may choose to eat alone in your studio.
 You're also welcome to join me in meal preparation or any of the other food work I am doing (making smoked salmon, jams and jellies, etc.)

 *One-on-One professional guidance/feedback with me, discussing your work, as you choose.
 For one or two: 60 minutes a day.
 (If the group is 3 or more, one-on-one time is 30 minutes/day.)
 You may simply want space and time to work, but if you desire any kind of feedback or guidance, I'm there.